caitlinch/caitlinch.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Caitlin Cherryh, a doctoral candidate at the Australian National University.
+I'm Caitlin.
+I'm a computational biologist specialising in systematic bias in phylogenetic methods.

-This website is a work in progress.
+I completed my PhD in phylogenetics in December 2025, at the Australian National University, Canberra.